- UCAS course code

 You'll benefit from excellent teaching, student support and cutting-edge study facilities, as well as from the vibrancy and cultural diversity of Manchester itself, Western Europe's most multilingual city.

-With placement options available at partner universities and in professional environments in Russia, a compulsory third year abroad gives our undergraduate students unforgettable and invaluable personal and professional experience.
+With placement options available at partner institutions in Russian-speaking countries, a compulsory third year abroad gives our undergraduate students unforgettable and invaluable personal and professional experience.

 Special features